 Tom barr's tank above demonstrates that having plenty of nutrients in the water does not result in an algae filled planted tank; if there is attention to plant health and overall tank cleanliness.

 Of course not.
 If you have a tank that is fully planted, such as Tom's tank above, plant dominance allows the tank to be greatly algae-resistant.
 In tanks that are more sparsely planted, heavy fertilizer dosing can be destabilizing.
-In the event that algae spores are triggered, and there is a lack of plant mass available to deny the algae space to flourish, algae will spread more quickly given the elevated nutrient levels.
+In the event that algae spores are triggered, and there is a lack of plant mass available to deny the algae space to flourish, algae will spread even more quickly given the elevated nutrient levels.

 Green dust algae (GDA) is very common in EI tanks if the tank is not matured enough or does not have enough plant mass for example.
 Algae issues in these tanks can be much worse than in tanks when water column nutrients are lean.

 Iwagumis with only delicate carpets, and hardscape focused aquascapes that have large areas of open sand and rock rock have much lower nutrient requirements compared to heavily planted tanks filled with stem plants.
 They also have less dominant plant mass to deny algae a home.
 For those with Iwagumi style and hardscape style planted tank, a combination of lean dosing and good maintenance is an important step in planted tank algae control.
 They look deceptively simple, but actually require more experience to manage and balance compared to more fully planted tanks.
 Dosing fertilizers heavily in this style of tanks creates instability and is not something I would recommend.